The Fast Radio Burst FRB 20201124A in a star forming region: constraints to the progenitor and multiwavelength counterparts: Galaxy SED analysis

-The best fit model spectrum is shown in Figure \ref{fig:broadband_SED_wRadio}, and the corner plot in Figure \ref{fig:corner_plot}.
-The best fit parameters describing the galaxy are: a high intrinsic extinction $A_V=1.3 \pm 0.2$ mag (the total of \texttt{dust1} and \texttt{dust2}) symbolic of a dusty galaxy, a sub-solar metallicity $Z_\odot=0.46 \pm 0.25$, an $e$-folding time $\tau=4.3^{+3.6}_{-2.5}$ Gyr, a moderate stellar mass $\log(M_*/M_\odot)=9.78 \pm 0.08$, an old stellar population $t_m=1.5^{+0.5}_{-0.4}$ Gyr, and a moderate star-formation rate SFR $=4.3 \pm 0.5$ $M_\odot$ yr$^{-1}$.
+The best fit model spectrum is shown in Figure \ref{fig:broadband_SED_wRadio}, the corner plot in Figure \ref{fig:corner_plot} and the best fit parameters reported in Sect.\ref{sec: sfrmain}.
 We note that the mass-weighted stellar age and stellar mass are slightly smaller compared to those presented by \citet{Ravi21} and \citet{Fong21}.
 We find that this is likely due to different model assumptions within \texttt{prospector}.
 We compare the stellar mass and star formation rate to the host galaxies of CCSNe, LGRBs, and other FRBs in Fig. \ref{fig:SFR}.

 The X-ray luminosity expected from such a galaxy is derived as follows.
 There are three main components of galaxy X-ray emission: low-mass X-ray binaries (LMXB), high-mass X-ray binaries (HMXB), and hot gas.
-The strengths of these components can be modelled as a function of galaxy properties such as $M_*$ and SFR.
+The strengths of these components can be modeled as a function of galaxy properties such as $M_*$ and SFR.
 We adopt the recipe from \citet{Fragos2013} and \citet{Yang2020}:

 where luminosities are in erg s$^{-1}$.
 The functions $f(t_m)$ and $g(Z_*)$ are given in \citet{Fragos2013}.
 Substituting the best fit values one obtains $L_{(2-10 keV)}=(5\pm 2)\times 10^{40}$ erg s$^{-1}$, consistent with the observed X-ray luminosity.
 This emission is dominated (80\%) by the HMXB component associated with young stellar populations.